haskell/vscode-haskell/docs/Contributing.md

 ## Dependencies and Building

-Run `yarn install` in the project root to install the development dependencies.
+Run `npm install` in the project root to install the development dependencies.

 You can also package up the extension with

-- `yarn global add vsce` to get the Extension Manager,
-- `yarn install` to build the extension
+- `npm install` to install the dependencies
-- `vsce package` which creates an extension package at `haskell-<version>.vsix`.
+- `npm run package` which creates an extension package at `haskell-<version>.vsix`.

-_Note:_ that if you get errors running `vsce package`, it might help running `yarn run pretest` directly, since that gives the actual error output of the TypeScript compilation.
+_Note:_ that if you get errors running `vsce package`, it might help running `npm run pretest` directly, since that gives the actual error output of the TypeScript compilation.

 ## Developing inside VS Code